patrick21081995/VISKOSITAS/README.md

 - Button "Calculate Viscosity (log η)" in the main menu.
 - Time execution (t (s) ) in the bottom of the application.
 Decreasing the time execution.

+0.3.1 (October 28th, 2021)

+- Float numbers can be used as input data (chemical composition and temperature).
+Viscosity (log η) with 4 decimal numbers.
+- Unlocking the Open and Save options in File in the main menu.
+- Added Multi-VISKOSITAS mode (only in FULL version).
+- Decreasing the time execution.

 Contact:

 - E-mail: patrick.dosanjos@outlook.com